 Integration and end-to-end tests

 Integration tests come into play to evaluate the collaboration of several modules.
-For instance, in a viewer interaction scenario, a series of actions, such as clicking login and registration buttons or validating input fields, are simulated.
-Integration tests go beyond separate components and imitate user behavior, testing the seamless interaction of UI elements.
+For instance, in a viewer interaction scenario, a series of actions, such as clicking login and registration buttons or validating input fields, are simulated in OTT automation testing.
+End-to-end tests go further, imitating full user behavior across the entire interface to verify real-world flows and system responses.

-Both unit tests and integration tests contribute to a comprehensive OTT testing strategy, ensuring software reliability and user satisfaction.
+Both unit and integration tests play a vital role in a broader OTT application testing strategy, providing early insights into functionality issues and integration mismatches.
 But there’s another ingredient that matters.
 Automated testing is pivotal in elevating product quality through many advantages:

 • The ability to run tests an unlimited number of times ensures comprehensive coverage and a thorough examination of various scenarios.